I’m telling you a secret: “Eat one tablespoon of honey before bedtime! It’s one of the best foods that fuel your brain over night.”

 Conclusion:

 Our brain doesn’t sleep over night, like we do.
-It still needs energy which comes from liver glycogen.
-Honey is easily turned into glycogen and ensure the liver’s storage, so that it fuels the brain throughout the entire night.
+It still needs energy, which comes from liver glycogen.
+Honey is easily turned into glycogen and ensures the liver’s storage, so that it fuels the brain throughout the entire night.

 Supplement your diet with honey.
 Take 1 to 2 tablespoons of raw honey just before bedtime.
 (It is hard today to find raw organic honey, but you must at least use raw!)